fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 In order to construct a given "a=rid" line, the offerer must follow the below steps:

-1. It MUST generate rid-identifier' unique with in a media description
+1. It MUST generate a 'rid-identifier' that is unique within a media description

 2. It MUST set the direction for the 'rid-identifier' to one of 'send' or 'recv'

-3. A listing of SDP format tokens (usually corresponding to RTP payload types) MUST be included to which the constraints expressed by the 'rid-level' attributes apply.
-The Payload Types chosen MUST either be defined as part of "a=rtpmap" or "a=fmtp" attributes.
+3. It MAY include a listing of SDP format tokens (usually corresponding to RTP payload types) to which the constraints expressed by the 'rid-level' attributes apply.
+Any Payload Types chosen MUST either be defined as part of "a=rtpmap" or "a=fmtp" attributes.

-4. The Offerer then chooses the 'rid-level' attributes ({{sec-rid_level_attributes}}) to be applied for the SDP format tokens listed.
+4. The Offerer then chooses the 'rid-level' constraints ({{sec-rid_level_constraints}}) to be applied for the SDP format tokens listed.

-5. If an 'a=fmtp' attribute is also used to provide media-format-specific parameters, then the 'rid-level' attributes will further constrain the equivalent 'fmtp' parameters for the given Payload Type for those streams associated with the 'rid'.
+Note: If an 'a=fmtp' attribute is also used to provide media-format-specific parameters, then the 'rid-level' attributes will further constrain the equivalent 'fmtp' parameters for the given Payload Type for those streams associated with the 'rid'.

 ## Answerer processing the SDP Offer